Tesla’s (NASDAQ:TSLA) goal is to transform the world from using fossil fuel into renewable energy.

 Tesla’s YoY growth rate was much better than the sequential growth.

-On average, Tesla reported a YoY growth rate of 55% for the past 18 quarters.
+On average, Tesla reported a much higher YoY growth rate.

 Tesla’s Automotive Sales Gross Margin With and Without Regulatory Credits Revenue (Quarterly)